How to Dehydrate Foods

 State Nutrition Specialist

 Dehydrating does not improve the quality of fruits or vegetables.
 Therefore, when selecting produce to dry, be sure it is of high quality and at the desired stage of ripeness.
 Before drying produce, sort it; use that of inferior quality in a manner other than preserving.
 Carefully follow directions for preparing and treating produce to maintain quality.
-For more information on drying foods, see MU Extension publication GH1562, Dehydrating Foods.
+For more information on drying foods, see MU Extension publication GH1562, Introducing Food Dehydration.

 Fruits should be ripe or just ready to eat for best quality when dried.
 Fruits with high water content, such as citrus fruits, are not suitable for drying.
 Do not use underripe produce.
 Fruits to be used in leathers can be overripe as long as they are not spoiled.

 Prepare only as much food as you can dry at one time.
 Refer to Table 1 for notes on specific types of fruits.
 Wash fruit in cold running water to remove dirt, insect larvae and any surface microorganisms.
 Trim away bruises or soft spots.
 Remove stems, cores and pits.
 In some cases, skins should be removed because they will become tough or brittle when dried (Table 1).
 Slice fruits uniformly, about ¼ to ½ inch thick, for even drying, shorter drying time and more nutritious, better-quality food.

 Prepare a holding solution when slicing large amounts of fruits that tend to brown.
 This step is not necessary if only a small amount of fruit is being prepared.